Setono/SyliusFeedPlugin/README.md

 This command requires you to have Composer installed globally, as explained in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

 ### Step 2: Enable the plugin

-Then, enable the plugin by adding it to the list of registered plugins/bundles in the `config/bundles.php` file of your project:
+Then, enable the plugin by adding the following to the list of registered plugins/bundles in the `config/bundles.php` file of your project:

 ```php